at15/scala-linter/doc/log/06-01_annotations_names_scope.md

 > Additional functionality is exposed in member scopes that are returned by members and declarations
 > defined in scala.reflect.api.Types#TypeApi. scala.reflect.api.Scopes#MemberScope supports the sorted method,
 > which sorts members in declaration order.

+### Constants

+> Certain expressions that the Scala specification calls constant expressions can be evaluated by the Scala compiler at compile time
+> Constant expressions are used to represent literals in abstract syntax trees (see scala.reflect.api.Trees#Literal)